Pomax/are-we-flying/docs/index.md

 ![now with scale](./images/page/map-with-scale.png)

-And now we know how long it'll take us to get places, because 1 knot equals to 1NM per hour.
-If we're going at 120 knots, then we'll cover 1 nautical mile every thirty seconds.
+And now we know how long it'll take us to get places, because as dumb as knots and miles may seem, their relation is extremely simple: a speed of 1 knot means you're going 1 nautical mile per hour.
+If we're going at 120 knots, then we'll cover 120 nautical miles an hour, or 1 nautical mile every thirty seconds.

 ## Recording our flight path